Is Pyongyang conducting missile tests to enable the delivery of the THAAD missile system and “grease the skids” in South Korea? – Ann

 The THAAD Missile System’s deployment in South Korea has been an issue of tension between China, the US and South Korea as China views the system as a threat to its military operations.

-Posted by Ann Diener on May 14, 2017, With 1363 Reads Filed under World.
+Posted by Ann Diener on May 14, 2017, With 1435 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.